 There are gold plated metal sensors are on the inside of the band which stick out a little bit.
 These are for measuring your heart rate via a bio impedance sensor.
 While they are smooth to the touch, I had to wear the device pretty tightly to get an accurate read and this caused me some minor irritation.
 But I am highly sensitive to these kinds of things.
 Your mileage may very with this one.

 As for visibility, the device is highly concealable and resembles a small bracelet.
 You could easily wear this to a social function and it would not stand out much at all.
+The UP4 is also water resistant, but not water proof unfortunately.

 In addition to the accelerometer and temperature sensors, Jawbone has included a bio impedance sensor with the advent of the UP3/4.
 While not as accurate as an optical heart rate sensor, it still trumps most accelerometer only devices when it comes to accuracy.
 According to Jawbone, the device supposedly measures your resting heart rate to give a rough estimate of your overall fitness level.
 I was fiarly impressed with the UPs ability to measure heart rate, but it seems to do it in intervals rather than constantly.
 From what I gather, the device will read your heart rate passively 3-4 times per day.